DirectRTX/Simple-Ad-Network/README.md

 1. An account at DirectRTX:  https://directrtx.com
 2. An account at CloudFlare:  https://www.cloudflare.com
 3. A web hosting account.
-We recommend <a href="https://www.stablehost.com">StableHost</a>.
+We recommend <a href="https://www.stablehost.com">StableHost</a> but you can use any hosting company.